-A student who has received a failing grade ("D", "F") or a withdrawal ("W") in a course, must repeat the course to meet the requirements of the student's program.
+A student who has received a failing grade of "F", withdrawal ("W"), or a "D" (if considered a failing grade for the course) in a course, must repeat the course to meet the requirements of the student's program.
 Students repeating a course due to receiving a failing grade will be charged a non-refundable Course Repeat Fee in addition to the normal course charges.
-The fee will be \$300 per failing course.
+The fee will be \$400 per failing course.